hackersandslackers/psycopg2-tutorial/README.md

 Source code for the accompanying tutorial found here: https://hackersandslackers.com/psycopg2-postgres-python/

-Executes various SQL queries for blog maintenance.
-Looks in the **/queries** folder for SQL queries and executes all of them against a Postgres database.
+Connect to a PostgreSQL database and execute queries in Python using the Psycopg2 library using this tutorial.
+This script looks for **.sql** files stored in the **/queries** directory, and executes them against a Postgres database.

 ## Getting Started